ACARS server API

 The intention is that each ACARS client (station, both ground and aircraft) does a single connect every minute or so.
 During this brief connect, the ACARS server will look for pending messages to the station, and accept anything sent from the station.

 On the other hand, if you want to send something, there is no delay required.
-Just please don't sent multiple messages in a short time.
+Just please don't sent many messages in two seconds, not even when you represent multiple call signs or are an ATC station.

-Please set your HTTP(S) timeout to 15 seconds.
+Please set your HTTP(S) connection timeout (this is not the polling rate) to 15 seconds.
 If you cannot get a poll connection in 15 seconds, please skip this attempt and come back after your normal random delay between 45 and 75 seconds.
-Do not retry because that will likely result in the same timeout and the only way out is to reduce the server load, which needs all clients to work together and slow down.
-If you want to send something, you may retry.
-In order to reduce the system load, there currently (2023-11-04) is a gap detector in place that won't honour poll requests that are closer than 20 seconds after the previous poll request.
-There are clients out there with a poll rate set to once per 5 seconds.
-This is not acceptable.
+Do not retry immediately, because this will likely result in the same timeout and the only way out is to reduce the server load, which needs all clients to work together and slow down.
+If you want to send something, you may retry after a few seconds.

 Request Variables (GET, POST)